01 of 16

-My gal pal was standing just below the big globe, smiling because she read the Universal Studios guide and knew how to make the most of her day.Continue to 2 of 20 below.
+You could be standing just below this big globe, smiling because you read the Universal Studios visitor guide and knew how to make the most of your day.Continue to 2 of 16 below.

 Inside Despicable Me Minion Mayhem

-This photo was taken in the last stage of the entry queue into the Despicable Me ride.
-Gru is telling the minion recruits (aka everyone in line) about what's going to happen.Continue to 4 of 20 below.
+In the last stage of the entry queue, Gru tells the minion recruits (aka everyone in line) about what's going to happen.Continue to 4 of 16 below.

 Upper Lot Attractions

 The Simpsons Ride, which takes place in the fictional Krustyland, is one of the attractions on Universal's Upper Lot.
 Here's a full list: